mjggibson4/mjggibson4.github.io/InternalChecks.md

-#Troubleshooting/Internal Checks
+# Troubleshooting/Internal Checks

 ## Purpose
 This file documents the internal checks that occur within the code of the population model project in order to ensure that it functions correctly.
+This document should also be used for troubleshooting purposes.

 ## User Inputs
 Within this model the user is asked to input values for six variables: